Cooking Classes in Kyoto

 - Uzuki Cooking Class

 Cooking Sun, although based in Kyoto, also provides sushi classes in Tokyo.
-The school’s friendly and helpful instructors teach a morning bento class which includes various types of sushi as well as an afternoon izakaya class.
-The Cooking Sun school can also give private one-on-one lessons on request, in addition to 5 day long intensive courses for more experienced chefs.
+The school’s friendly and helpful instructors teach a morning bento class, which covers various types of sushi as well as an afternoon izakaya class.
+The Cooking Sun school can also give private one-on-one lessons on request, in addition to a five-day-long intensive course for more experienced chefs.

 |Address||Funayacho 679, Shimogyo-ku, Kyoto 600-8466|